 Trying to wrap your head around the financial side of your business can be overwhelming.
 If you’re an SME, you’ll know how much of your time can be spent doing paperwork.
 A Chief Finance Officer can help you deal with your finances internally and externally while helping you to strategies for the future.
 If you’re a growing business with a limited budget, hiring a part-time CFO can be a gamechanger.
 You can take advantage of their expertise and knowledge to help scale up your business.
-Read on to find out more about why you should consider hiring a part-time CFO.
+Read on to find out more about why you should consider hiring a part-time Chief Finance Office.

 What is a Chief Finance Officer?

-Your Chief Finance Officer (CFO) is the individual on your leadership team who handles the company’s financial situation, including the management of financial affairs.
+Your Chief Finance Officer is the individual on your leadership team who handles the company’s financial situation, including the management of financial affairs.
 Their duties are wide reaching, including everything from regular reporting to identifying investment opportunities.
 They oversee the capital structure within your company, including any debt and equity that you might hold, along with internal financing.
 Most of their work focuses on this capital structure and ensuring everything runs smoothly.

 The Role of a Chief Finance Officer